-This toolkit is a collaborative effort, and we are very grateful to everyone that gave their effort to this project.
-To learn more, read about our Participatory Process.
+This toolkit was a collaborative effort, and we are very grateful to everyone that gave their effort to this project.

 Core Grant Team